ucll-vgo/csharp-intro/exercises/inheritance/LoggerExercise/assignment.md

 of the .NET standard library).
 Every time a message reaches the `StreamLogger`, it passes it along to the `StreamWriter`.

+* You might need to flush... (google is your friend)

 ## FileLogger

 A `FileLogger` is a specialized version of the `StreamLogger`: